 Provision and configure the Cloud Servers instance

-Use one of the following methods to transfer your data from your existing hosting provider to your new cloud server.
 The migration method that you use depends on the nature of your data.

 Note: Back up the data on your existing server before you migrate it.